logo for pulau-pangkor.com

 7.15

-There is no service to Pangkor Laut from Pangkor Town at Pulau Pangkor, so if you stay at Pangkor Laut, you have to request a private boat from Pangkor Laut to Pangkor or go back to Lumut and take the ordinary ferry.
+There is no service in between Pangkor Laut and Pangkor Town, so if you stay at Pangkor Laut, you have to request a private boat from Pangkor Laut to Pangkor or go back to Lumut and take the ordinary ferry.

 Back to the top